Developing innovative pricing structures and alternative fee agreement models that deliver additional value for our clients.

 I represent a number of insurance guaranty funds in coverage litigation and disputes with receivers of insolvent insurers.

 I’ve defended insurers against a variety of bad faith lawsuits, including both first-party insurance and third-party bad faith claims.
 In New England, I’ve acted as regional counsel for a Fortune 200 property and casualty insurance company in the defense of major environmental insurance coverage and bad faith/extra-contractual liability lawsuits.

 I have significant experience defending products liability, environmental, securities fraud and complex business litigation cases.

 I also have extensive appellate experience and have successfully represented clients in cases before the First Circuit Court of Appeals, the Massachusetts Supreme Judicial Court, the Connecticut Supreme Court, the Maine Supreme Judicial Court, the New Hampshire Supreme Court and the Rhode Island Supreme Court.

-The insurance industry faces a number of challenges managing emerging risks posed by new technologies such as data security breaches and cyberattacks, artificial intelligence and driverless vehicles, climate change and other catastrophic events.
-Insurers anticipating this change view it as an opportunity to develop new products and enter new markets and will need to carefully manage these risks.
+The insurance industry faces a number of challenges managing emerging risks posed by new technologies such as data security breaches and cyberattacks, AI and driverless vehicles, climate change and pandemics, and other catastrophic events.

 Greg has participated as a faculty member in many continuing legal education programs and has published numerous articles on litigation and insurance topics, including the following: